Roomify/docs/roomify_accommodations/listings/bookings.rst

    :align: center

-The user will then accept you offer, and the booking will automatically appear in the property's calendar.
+The user will then accept you offer, and the booking will automatically appear in the listing's calendar.

 .. image:: images/manage_availability.png